Tax Identification Number (TIN)

 - Plan administration

 There are times when you may be required to get a new EIN.
-This happens when corporations turn into partnerships, trusts change to estates, and other significant events occur.
+This happens when corporations turn into partnerships, when trusts change to estates, and other significant events.

-A Social Security number is another type of tax identification number.
-It’s the most commonly used TIN by individuals and employers who report their employees’ annual income to the IRS for their income tax returns.
+A Social Security number is another type of Tax Identification Number.
+It’s the most used TIN by individuals and employers who report their employees’ annual income to the IRS for their income tax returns.

-An SSN is also used by businesses to verify an employee’s identity.
+Businesses also use SSNs to verify an employee’s identity.
 The reasons to verify include:

 - To successfully process accurate annual wage report submissions

-An individual taxpayer identification number is a tax identification number that’s similar to an SSN.
-According to the IRS, ITINs are only assigned to those required to have a taxpayer ID but are ineligible to receive an SSN.
-Nonresident and resident individuals working in the US may apply for an ITIN for themselves, as well as their spouses and dependents.
+According to the IRS, ITINs are only assigned to those required to have a taxpayer ID but who are ineligible to receive an SSN.
+Non-resident and resident individuals working in the US may apply for an ITIN for themselves, as well as their spouses and dependents.

-An individual or employee may request a new SSN.
-This may be due to identity theft, life endangerment, religious or cultural objections to specific numbers, and other reasons outlined by the SSA.
+Individuals typically only have one SSN.
+However, they may be able to request a new SSN because of identity theft, life endangerment, religious or cultural objections to specific numbers, and other reasons outlined by the SSA.

-If you’re an employer who owns multiple businesses, you may have more than one EIN.
-If you have only one business, you may have to apply for a new number if your company’s ownership or structure has changed.
+Businesses may have different EINs for different divisions or subsidiaries.
+You may also have to apply for a new EIN if your company’s ownership or structure has changed.